BTC100x/Nepali-Coin/README.md

 # Road to be a Programmer
-I am only making a few changes to this course and will try to add Nepali Language and contents in the future.
+Made a few changes to this course and will try to add Nepali Language and contents in the future.
+This has helped me and is still a helping me alot to understand the concepts and scope of programming.

-I would like to thank and credit the original creater of this course.Please find the original work here https://github.com/jwasham/coding-interview-university
+I would like to thank and credit the original creater of this course.
+Please find the original work here https://github.com/jwasham/coding-interview-university

 > I originally created this as a short to-do list of study topics for becoming a software engineer,
 > but it grew to the large list you see today.
 After going through this study plan, [I got hired